 We say that $D$ is a \emph{division algebra} if every non-zero element of $D$ is invertible.
 The \emph{degree} of a division algebra is the square root of its dimension.
 An \emph{order} of $D$ is a finitely generated $\mathcal{O}_{k}$-submodule of $D$ containing a basis of $D$ over $k$, which is a subring of $D$ and contains the unit element.

-Let $\partial$ be an anti-involution on $D$ and let $f:D^n\times D^n\to D$ satisfy for all $u,v,w\in D^n$ and $\lambda\in D$.
+Let $\partial$ be an anti-involution on $D$ and let $f:D^n\times D^n\to D$ be a map satisfying for all $u,v,w\in D^n$ and $\lambda\in D$.
 Then $x\mapsto f(x,x)$ is called a \emph{$\partial$-Hermitian form}.
 If $\partial$ is trivial, we call it a \emph{quadratic form}.
 The \emph{discriminant} of a $\partial$-Hermitian form is the determinant of a matrix representing $f$ in any basis.
 It is well-defined up elements of the form $\lambda\partial(\lambda),\ \lambda\in D$.
-The \emph{rank} of a form is the rank of a matrix representating $f$ in any basis.
+The \emph{rank} of a form is the rank of a matrix representing $f$ in any basis.
 The form is said to be \emph{non-degenerate} if it has full rank.
-Here are the result we will need about $\partial$-Hermitian forms.
+Here are the results we will need about $\partial$-Hermitian forms.

 \begin{proposition}[See \S4 in Lewis \cite{Lewis_IsometryClassificationHermitianForms} or example 5 of \S1 in Milnor \cite{Milnor_IsometriesInnerProductSpaces}] Let $d\in\mathds{N}$ be not a square and let $\sigma\in\Gal(\mathds{Q}(\sqrt{d})/\mathds{Q})$ be non-trivial.
 Then $\sigma$-Hermitian forms on $\mathds{Q}(\sqrt{d})$ are classified by their rank and their discriminant\footnote{since $d>0$ we have that $\mathds{Q}(\sqrt{d})\otimes_{\mathds{Q}}\mathds{R}\simeq\mathds{R}\oplus\mathds{R}$ and thus there is no local invariant at the infinite place of $\mathds{Q}$}. \end{proposition}